leekelleher/umbraco-contentment/.github/ROADMAP.md

 - [Text Input](../docs/editors/text-input.md) _(a reimagining of the textstring editor)_
 - [Number Input](../docs/editors/number-input.md) _(a reimagining of the numeric editor)_
 - Data List: Templated List _(use custom AngularJS markup to render items)_
+- Telemetry

 ### v1.3

 - Code Editor _(using ACE bundled with Umbraco)_
+- Data List: Preview _(a real time preview of the configured Data Source and List Editor)_
+- Data List: Tags _(list editor, visually similar to Umbraco Tags editor)_

 ## v2

 ### v2.0

-- _(At the time of writing),_ a breaking-change release _(following SemVer guidelines),_ of v1.3 features that compiles against Umbraco CMS v8.10.
+- _(At the time of writing),_ a breaking-change release _(following SemVer guidelines),_ of v1.3 features that compiles against Umbraco CMS v8.12.

 ### v2.1